traefik/traefik/docs/content/https/acme.md

     If you intend to run multiple instances of Traefik with LetsEncrypt, please ensure you read the sections on those provider pages.

 ## The Different ACME Challenges

+!!! warning "Defining one ACME challenge is a requirement for a certificate resolver to be functional."

 !!! important "Defining a certificates resolver does not result in all routers automatically using it.
 Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."